 Level IV: Courses in curriculum Level IV provide opportunities for In Vivo application through mastery of knowledge and skills during the Level II fieldworks.
-The final stage of ego integrity happens the last few weeks of their final semester, and is even more pronounced after successful completion and mastery of their final Level II fieldwork rotations and graduation.
+The final stage of ego identity happens the last few weeks of the students final semester, and is even more pronounced after successful completion and mastery of the students final Level II fieldwork experiences and graduation.
 By the end of the Occupational Therapy Assistant program, students will view themselves as self-directed, adaptive, and holistic occupational beings demonstrating stewardship of the occupational therapy profession, populations served, and their communities.

-Level IV courses include: COTA 2500 Fieldwork A, COTA 2550 Fieldwork B, and COTA 2600 Fieldwork Options (optional)
+Level IV courses include: COTA 2500 Fieldwork A and COTA 2550 Fieldwork B